trKorAys/BinanceFollowerBot/README.md

    python build_exe.py
    ```
    A small window will open allowing one‑click creation of an exe for `mainnet` or `testnet`.
 It also works on systems without a command line.
 Move the files created under `dist/` together with `.env` to any folder you like.
-   The build script now calls PyInstaller with `--collect-all dateparser` so the
+  The build script now calls PyInstaller with `--collect-all dateparser` and
+  adds `imghdr` as a hidden import so the required time zone cache and image
-   required time zone cache is packaged automatically.
-Without this option the
+  type detection module are packaged automatically.
+Without these options the
-   exe could fail with `dateparser_tz_cache.pkl` errors.
+  exe could fail with `dateparser_tz_cache.pkl` or `ModuleNotFoundError:
+  imghdr` errors.
    Entry scripts now adjust `sys.path` when run directly so exes work without
    import errors.
 Frozen exe'ler için `sys.frozen` kontrolü eklenerek ve
    `sys._MEIPASS` dizini kullanılarak modül yolu otomatik ayarlanır, böylece